bas1to/lookleft/README.md

   **TODO:** Schaltplan Bild

-  2. Connect the second LoRa module and antenna to the Arduino (like step 3. in the previous section).
+  2. Connect the second LoRa module and antenna to the Arduino.

+  **TODO:** Schaltplan Bild

   3. Run the [receiver script]( https://github.com/bas1to/lookleft/blob/master/receiver_panel_improved.ino) on the Arduino.
 (You need the Arduino IDE for that.)